unparallel-innovation/Pagination/README.md

 **For Meteor 1.3+ [react-bootstrap-pagination](https://www.npmjs.com/package/react-bootstrap-pagination) npm package is needed for paginator**

-#Aggregation
+# Aggregation

-This example show how o publish relational data using an aggregate with a `$lookup` pipeline stage
+This example show how to publish relational data using an aggregate with a `$lookup` pipeline stage

 **note:** When using ObjectIDs since Meteor doesn't have native support for aggregation, any ObjectID field (different than _id) sent to the client will not be displayed correctly